semaphoreci/semaphore/docs/docs/using-semaphore/openid.md

 <summary>Step 3: Use OICD in your Semaphore pipelines</summary>
 <div>

 You can now use OICD to access your AWS resources from any of your pipelines.

-In order authenticate with AWS, add these commands to the Semaphore [job](./jobs) that needs access.
+In order authenticate with AWS add these commands to the Semaphore [job](./jobs) that needs access.

 ```shell "Job commands to authenticate"
 export ROLE_ARN="YOUR_AWS_ROLE_NAME"